-The Defense Department Inspector General’s office has been sitting on a report that former Defense Secretary Leon Panetta disclosed “TOP SECRET” information and other sensitive details two years ago at an event attended by a “Hollywood executive” working on the movie Zero Dark Thirty, the movie about the raid that killed Osama Bin Laden, according to a Project On Government Oversight (POGO) investigation published Tuesday night.
+The Defense Department Inspector General’s office has been sitting on a report that former Defense Secretary Leon Panetta disclosed “TOP SECRET” information and other sensitive details at an event attended by a “Hollywood executive” working on Zero Dark Thirty, the movie about the raid that killed Osama Bin Laden, according to a Project On Government Oversight (POGO) investigation published Tuesday night.

-“During this awards ceremony, Director Panetta specifically recognized the unit that conducted the raid and identified the ground commander by name,” the draft report says.
+According to the report: “During this awards ceremony, [then-CIA] Director Panetta specifically recognized the unit that conducted the raid and identified the ground commander by name,” the draft report says.
 “According to the DoD Office of Security Review, the individual’s name is protected from public release” under federal law, the report says.

 “Director Panetta also provided DoD information, identified by relevant Original Classification Authorities as TOP SECRET//SI//REL TO USA, AUS, CAN, GBR, NZL, as well as, SECRET/ACCM,” the report says.

 Panetta was not interviewed for the report, the document says.
 POGO’s repeated attempts to reach him or a spokesperson for him through the Panetta Institute for Public Policy, his base in California, were unsuccessful.

 A spokeswoman for the IG's office said that once the report is released, if it is unclassified, it will be posted on the IG's website.

 The IG report obtained by POGO lays out results of an investigation requested almost two years ago by the then-chairman of the House Committee on Homeland Security, Peter T. King (R-N.Y.).
 In August 2011, he wrote that he was concerned that filmmakers had reportedly received “top level access to the most classified mission in history.”
 The probe was formally initiated in December 2011.